mharikmert/books-notes/README.md

-This is my several books' pdfs and personal notes in relation to software
+Several books and personal notes related to software engineering